wskoly/SENTIMENT_ANALYSIS_API/README.md

     python APIS/analyzer.py
     ```

-6. Run the project using the following command:
+6. Apply the migrations using following command (Optional):
     ```
+    python manage.py migrate
+    ```

+7. Run the project using the following command:
+    ```
     python manage.py runserver 0.0.0.0:8000
     ```

-7. You can access the API endpoint by visiting [http://127.0.0.1:8000/analyze/](http://127.0.0.1:8000/analyze/) or using a tool like Postman to interact with it.
+8. You can access the API endpoint by visiting [http://127.0.0.1:8000/analyze/](http://127.0.0.1:8000/analyze/) or using a tool like Postman to interact with it.

 ## Project walkthrough